Fly Fishing Vacations – How To Plan The Perfect Fishing Trip

 Florida

-You can’t ignore fly fishing on the East Coast in the United States.
-Saltwater fly fishing is an entirely new experience that people must experience!
-The fish are far more aggressive and you have dozens of species you’re able to target.
+You can’t ignore fly fishing on the East Coast of the United States.
+Saltwater fly fishing is an entirely new experience that people must try once in their lives!
+The fish are far more aggressive, and you can target dozens of species.

 Oregon and Washington

-If you want a shot at salmon in the United States, then Oregon and Washington are going to give you as good a shot as any!
+If you want a shot at salmon in the United States, then Oregon and Washington will give you as good a shot as any!

 North Carolina

 The Appalachian Mountains in North Carolina are home to some of the most healthy brook trout populations in the United States.
-Plus, North Carolina has the only designated fly fishing trail in the country!
-The state is making a massive effort to preserve fly fishing.
+Plus, North Carolina has the only designated fly fishing trail in the United States, and the state is making a massive effort to preserve (and promote) fly fishing.

-You can check out more of the best places to fish in North Carolina here!
+You can check out more of the best places to fish in North Carolina, including where to go for the country’s best “wild trout” fishing.

 Michigan

-For some midwest flavor, you’re going to want to visit Michigan.
-Michigan has some of the best water in all of the United States for you to fish.
+If you want some Midwest flavor, visit Michigan.
+Michigan has some of the best fishing locations in the United States.

-The brown trout and rainbow trout populations are massive and a large amount of the water is public.
-This is great DIY water if you want to learn.
-The fish counts are high so you won’t have to work overly hard to land fish.
+The brown trout and rainbow trout populations are massive, and much of the water is publicly accessible.
+This is excellent DIY water if you want to learn.
+The fish counts are high, so you won’t have to work overly hard to land fish.

-A fishing jeep can help with packing and transportation during your trip
+A jeep can help transport your gear during your trip

-Having a simple checklist can be a godsend to feel that things are organised and nothing important gets forgotten.
-A simple item such as your fishing license can be easy to leave behind which can be a crucial mistake if you need to show a hard copy during the trip.
+Having a simple checklist can be a godsend for feeling organized and ensuring that nothing important gets forgotten.
+A simple item such as your fishing license can be easy to leave behind, which can be a crucial mistake if you need to show a hard copy during the trip.

-Where possible, plan ahead and get as much done a few days ahead of the trip.
-On the night before just run through everything one last time to avoid a lot of frustration.
+Where possible, plan ahead and get as much done as possible a few days before the trip.
+On the night before, just run through everything one last time to avoid a lot of frustration.

 Fishing Gear

-When you’re creating your packing list, you want to start with all of your necessary fly fishing gear.
+When creating your packing list, you want to start with your necessary fly fishing gear.
 If you don’t have what you need to fish, you’ll feel unprepared from the beginning.

-Rods, reels and fly lines should all be organized before you get the rest of your gear.
+Rods, reels, and fly lines should all be organized before you get the rest of your gear.
 Check your tackle box for all the accessories that you will need.
-Ensure that you target the right equipment for the location you are going to.
+Ensure that you take the right equipment for the location you are going to.

 Fishing Clothing

 The next thing you need is your clothing!
-Make sure you have your waders, boots and all the necessary warm or cold-weather gear.
+Ensure you have waders, boots, and all the necessary warm or cold-weather gear.
 It’s best to be over-prepared if at all possible.

 Knowing the location you are planning to fish at is key.
 Review the weather forecast before you go, and pack accordingly.